-The main function of the routing server is to deliver the payload from one node to another securely in real-time.
-It provides authentication and security services as well as online code management services for endpoint main application.
-It does not perform any heavy data processing.
+The main function of the routing server is to deliver the payload securely from one endpoint to another in real-time.
+It also provides authentication and security services as well as online code management for connected endpoint applications in real-time.

 Built-in securityZero Setup and end-to-end encryption

-Remote client and device nodes are connected behind firewall through the internet with zero configuration which means less vulnerabilities.
-All communications traffic between the client and device nodes are fully encrypted using TLS or a hybrid encryption - a combination of standard public and private encryption methods.Two-factor authentication
+Remote client and device endpoints are connected behind firewall through the internet with zero configuration which means less vulnerabilities.
+All communications traffic between the client and device endpoints are fully encrypted using TLS or a hybrid encryption - a combination of standard public and private encryption methods.Two-factor authentication

 During the initial client and device handshake, each endpoint submits an encrypted user credentials to the server for authentication.
 The server then generates a set of user tokens and send it back to client-device endpoints for subsequent re-authentication process.
 Besides the user token, a user security code

 must be provided during the re-authentication process.
 These two-factor authentication (2FA) adds an additional layer of security to the authentication process making it harder for attackers to gain access to client and device endpoints.
 Any brute-force attack in the security code will immediately lock the user's account.Isolated User Space

 Access to clients and devices is restricted to authenticated and authorized users only.
 This restriction creates a secure virtual private network (VPN using TLS encryption) environment for each user.
 Each user can only access the registered devices available to his/her account and does not have access to other devices.Integrated FIM (file integrity monitoring)

 Each client and device endpoint has a built-in FIM (file integrity monitoring) feature with active response.
 If enabled, any unauthorized changes on the user code and system files will immediately disable the affected endpoint and a corresponding email alert is sent in real-time.